 ORN Regions in the Lower Mainland

 There are chapters of Operation Red Nose all over the country.
-Lower Mainland regions served by the program in 2018 include Abbotsford-Mission, Chilliwack, Delta-Richmond, Maple Ridge-Pitt Meadows, the North Shore, Tri-Cities, Burnaby & New Westminster area.
+Lower Mainland regions served by the program in 2019 included Abbotsford-Mission, Chilliwack, Langley-Surrey, Maple Ridge-Pitt Meadows, the North Shore, Tri-Cities and the Burnaby & New Westminster area.
 See below for details about each region.

 ORN in Abbotsford-Mission

 The Abbotsford-Mission service provides as many as 1500 rides to folk in the region each year and funds raised benefit their programs for youth.
-For details about the designated driver service in this area click Pacific Sport ORN or, during days and hours of operation, call 604-864-4814 for a ride.
+For details about the designated driver service in this area see the Pacific Sport ORN website.

 ORN in Chilliwack

 Operation Red Nose is operated in the Chilliwack region by the Kiwanis Club of Sardis.
-If you’re in Chilliwack (or the Cultus Lake area) and need a ride home late at night with your car on the Fridays or Saturdays of Nov.
-30 – Dec.
-1 or Dec.
-7-8, 14-15 or 21-22, or on New Year’s Eve, you can book your ride by calling 604-393-3000.
+If you’re in Chilliwack (or the Cultus Lake area) and needed a ride home late at night with your car in 2019 on the Fridays or Saturdays of Nov.
+29-30, Dec.
+6-7, 13-14 or 20-21, or on New Year’s Eve, you could book your ride by calling 604-393-3000.

 Note: Similar to the program in other regions, the Chilliwack number to call is only answered during regular hours of operation, which means on the above dates between 9 pm and 3 am.